leomeyer/OpenHAT/openhatd/docs/ports/basic_ports.md

 ![](images/digital_port.png)

 The Digital port is the most elementary port type.
 A Digital port has a **Mode** and a **Line** state.
 Modes can be **Input** and **Output**, and the line can be either **Low** or **High**.
 Mode and Line default to Input and Low.
+A Digital port roughly corresponds with the concept of a Boolean variable.

 The Digital port is modeled after a digital I/O pin of a microcontroller.
-The important thing here is that a Digital port's state is always known, and it is either Low or High.
+The important thing here is that a Digital port's state is always known, and it is either `Low` or `High`.
 Basically, the Digital port models a switch.
 In openhatd it is used for "things that can be on or off", no matter whether the state of these things is controlled directly by a user or by internal functions, or whether the Digital port is a physical actor, an internal variable or behavioral component or reflects the state of some outside sensor (by reading its state from some driver).

 Typical examples of Digital ports are LEDs or relays (output only), and switches or buttons (input only).
 However, most higher-level functions in openhatd are also modeled as Digital ports, thus giving you the ability to switch these functions on or off.
 For example, a Pulse port can periodically change the state of one or more Digital ports (its "outputs").
 The Pulse port itself is again a Digital port, and it will only be active if its Line state is High.
 Thus, you can switch the Pulse port on or off using a user interface, or the Pulse port can again be controlled by any other port that accepts a Digital port as an output.
 In this way you can connect elementary blocks together to form complex behavior.

 ### Settings
 In addition to the basic port settings described above, a Digital port accepts the following settings:

+#### Type
+Fixed value `DigitalPort`.

 #### Mode
 An optional value of either `Input` or `Output`.
 This setting defines how the port is displayed on a GUI and whether it can be changed by the user.
 For internal changes this distinction is irrelevant.
 The default for a basic Digital port is `Input`.
 Some port types may define `Output` as default or restrict the ability to change this setting.

 #### Line
 An optional value of either `Low` or `High`.
 The default for a basic Digital port is `Low`.
 Some port types may define `High` as default or restrict the ability to change this setting.

 ### Analog Port <a name="analog_port"></a>